 General admission requirements

-- Applicants who have completed a minimum of one full-time semester of university study (with final grades) and an overall average of 60% (1.70 GPA on a scale of 4.0) are eligible for consideration.
-You must also be eligible to re-register at your previous institution.
+- Applicants who have completed a minimum of one full-time semester of university study with an overall average of 60% are eligible for admission consideration.
+Applicants must be in good academic standing at the previous institution.

 - Some programs require higher admission averages.
 Therefore admission is not guaranteed by the attainment of the minimum requirements.

 - Course prerequisites must be met at the Ontario senior secondary school level or completed as equivalent courses from degree, college degree, diploma or certificate programs.
 Brock University will make any final determination as to the equivalency of courses.

 - You must meet English language proficiency requirements.

 Fresh Start Transfer — Brock Admissions policy requires that we use your most recent academic record to make a decision on your application.
 In November 2020, Brock introduced the Fresh Start policy which allows Admissions to consider previous academic credentials to make a decision.
 If you are not admissible on your most recent academic record, we will automatically review previous academic records and may contact you by email regarding possible admission under the Fresh Start policy.

 Applicants to a second degree must meet prerequisite requirements for entry and have successfully completed a first degree with a minimum 65% admission average.
 Meeting minimum requirements does not guarantee admission for some limited enrolment programs.
 Transfer credit is limited to a maximum of 10.0 credits toward a 20 credit degree .
 Learn more about second degree regulations.
 Certificate programs that do not require post-secondary study have the same requirements as undergraduate degrees.
 Transfer credit is limited to 1.0 credit.
 Learn more about certificate programs.